fudan-generative-vision/hallo/README.md

   pip install .
 ```

-Besides, ffmpeg is also need:
+Besides, ffmpeg is also needed:
 ```bash
   apt-get install ffmpeg
 ```

 ## 🗝️️ Usage

-The inference entrypoint script is `scripts/inference.py`.
-Before testing your cases, there are two preparations need to be completed:
+The entry point for inference is `scripts/inference.py`.
+Before testing your cases, two preparations need to be completed:

 1. [Download all required pretrained models](#download-pretrained-models).
 2. [Prepare source image and driving audio pairs](#prepare-inference-data).